Our Board of Directors is responsible for our governance and strategic direction.

-With more than 40 years’ experience in the disability field, Kevin has worked relentlessly to improve the lives of people with disability, both as an individual advocate and systemically by influencing state and national policy.
-As Chair, Kevin has been at the forefront of developing national policy and representing and championing the voice of self-advocates.
-Kevin served as the Chief Executive Officer of VALID from 1989 to 2021.
+Kevin has worked relentlessly to improve the lives of people with disability for over 40 years, both as an individual advocate and systemically by influencing state and national policy.
+As CEO of VALID from 1989 to 2021, he has been at the forefront of developing national policy and representing and championing the voice of self-advocates.

 Jenny has upheld an enduring commitment to social justice and the rights of people with disability for over 40 years.
 With experience across education, equity programs, community development and change management, her vision is an inclusive community where people have authentic relationships and genuinely look out for each other.